Gender dissonance and the bourgeois woman in the Victorian novel

 In Chapter One, I argue that the middle-class Englishwoman is invited to identify with her Other, the active, independent, and more "public" working-class woman in Elizabeth Gaskell's mid-Victorian fiction through the trope of the cross-dresser.
 Chapter Two examines a contrasting deployment of cross-dressing or self-theatricalization in Charlotte Brontë's Villette , whereby the bourgeois female protagonist paradoxically lays claim to an "authentic" and exceptional subjectivity.
 To manage anxieties about the bourgeois woman's identification with "male" authority and desire, however, the text must disavow resemblances between working-class women and the middle-class protagonist.

 The second half of the dissertation examines novels from the late-Victorian period that make gender dissonance visible by working sexuality against gender.
 Chapter Three argues that the figure of the lady's companion in Thomas Hardy's fiction registers a slippage between identification and desire between differently classed women within the space of domesticity.
 Chapter Four tracks the New Woman as queer "pleasure-seeker" in the space of Empire, in which gender dissonance becomes the norm yet it remains marked by exploitative power relations.
 A conclusion indicates avenues for further research.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Parish, Christina M., "Gender dissonance and the bourgeois woman in the Victorian novel" (2006).
 English - Dissertations.
-Paper 10.
+10.